 All over South Africa, the rest of the continent and the world, there are women who are terrified of labour and are overwhelmed at the prospect of giving birth.
 They are bombarded by birth horror stories from other women, while doctors and nurses (and even some midwives) stand back and let them believe these exaggerations.
-These women are scared and helpless and they’re crying out, ‘We need a hero!’ (in the voice of Bonnie Tyler, of course.)
+These women are scared and helpless and they’re crying out, ‘We need a hero!’.

-There are three vital superpowers you can bring to any birth situation, so duck into the nearest phone booth and get ready to become a superhero!
+There are three vital superpowers you can bring to any birth situation, so get ready to become a superhero!

 One of a midwife’s roles is being an educator – how many unnecessary pregnancy, labour, and birth interventions take place because women are given false information?
 Or information with some facts left out?
 Your job is to ensure that women are told the whole truth and to provide clarity in unclear situations.

 Individual birthing facilities and doctors have their own delivery protocols, but you can make a huge difference in the delivery ward by:

 - Encouraging moms to walk in the first stage of labour – even just to the loo every half-hour will help – to assist dilation